 On July 4, 1776, the signing of the Declaration of Independence granted the thirteen states independence from Great Britain.
-The Revolutionary War set the stage for the declaration, and a number of the war’s veterans are buried or memorialized at Mount Auburn.
-On this Independence Day, we commemorate those who risked their lives in the pursuit of liberty.
+The Revolutionary War set the stage for the declaration, and a number of the war’s veterans are now buried or memorialized at Mount Auburn.
+We commemorate these heroes who risked their lives in the pursuit of liberty.

 Francis Bowman died on February 27, 1825 at the age of 72, and is buried at Lot #339, Mistletoe Path, in a family lot.

 Josiah Cleaveland died on June 30, 1843 and is buried at Lot # 4143, Lime Avenue.
-Cleaveland lengthy epitaph provides valuable biographical information: that he was a dedicated Union soldier, that he fought in some of the most notable battles of the Revolutionary War, and that he was a man of faith and strength of character.
-Perhaps most telling is the final line of the inscription: “He came among strangers, He died among friends.”
+Cleaveland’s lengthy epitaph provides valuable biographical information: he was a dedicated Union soldier, he fought in some of the most notable battles of the Revolutionary War, and he was a man of faith and strength of character.
+Perhaps most telling is the final line of his monument’s inscription: “He came among strangers, He died among friends.”

 Born September 4, 1755, John Hooton served in the Revolutionary War and participated in the Boston Tea Party as an oarmaker’s apprentice.
 He died on September 16, 1844, and was buried at Lot #254, Cedar Avenue.

 Thomas Lamb, born November 20, 1753, served as First Lieutenant in the Revolutionary War and rode alongside George Washington from Boston to Valley Forge.
 He died on January 13, 1813, and is buried at Lot #591, Cypress Avenue.

 John Ward died on April 29, 1828, and is buried at Lot #1502, Spruce Avenue.
 His monument is inscribed with the epitaph: “Heaven gives us friends to bless the present scene, resumes them to prepare for the next.”